-A fall from a height of one to two metres can be enough to cause serious injuries.
+Ladders can be dangerous.
+A fall from a height of one to two metres can be enough to cause serious injuries, and unfortunately falls from ladders are all too common.
 There are several deaths each year in Australia as a result of falling from a ladder.
 Almost all are male, with an average age of 65.

 Prepare properly and read the instructions

-Don't read the ladder's safety instructions like you read the instructions for microwave popcorn – read them as if your life depended on it.
+Don't read the ladder's safety instructions too casually – read them as if your life depended on it.
 Open the ladder fully and make sure all joints and spreaders lock firmly in place.

 When you have finished with your ladder, store it in a dry, ventilated place to prevent rust and rot.
 This is particularly important for multipurpose ladders, as there are several angles and joints that can adversely affect the performance and safety of the ladder.